hapijs/hoek/API.md

 ### Escaping Characters

-Hoek provides convenient methods for escaping html characters.
+**hoek** provides convenient methods for escaping html characters.
 The escaped characters are as followed:

 ```javascript